FAXES/Documentation/FaxStore/Installation/Step Four - Payment Configuration.md

 ### Stripe

-[Stripe](https://stripe.com) is the newer payment method supported by FaxStore.
-Stripe is also a little more straight forward.
+[Stripe](https://stripe.com) is another payment processor built into FaxStore.

 Create a Stripe account if you haven't.
 Once you have go to the dashboard and click on 'Developers' in the top right